Melanie Johnson, Director of Alumni & Special Events

 Gene Hamner “Coach Hamner,” as he was lovingly called, was a teacher at Southfield for 21 years until his retirement in 1993.
 He is best known for his kind and generous leadership as a coach.
 He was a successful coach of football, baseball and basketball teams at Southfield and a beloved PE teacher as well.
 Even after his retirement, Coach Hamner spent many days back on campus as a substitute PE teacher.
 His smiling face and positive attitude were always contagious.
 A number of Coach Hamner's athletes went on to play college sports and still have a love for sports today.

 Aaron Selber, Jr. Aaron Selber, Jr., was in one of the very first classes at Southfield School.
 In his acceptance speech for his Hall of Fame induction, he fondly remembered his time as a student.
 He even brought a beautifully carved wooden bowl he made in woodshop at Southfield.
 After his time at the school as a student, he spent many more hours as a parent leader on the Board of Trustees during the time his four daughters attended: Patty Newton '73, Pam Weston '75, Polly Gleichenhaus '79 and Penny Autenreith '81.
-Mr. Selber and his wife, Peggy, are generous philanthropists not only to Southfield but to a number of other charitable organizations.
-He remains an active member of the Foundation Board.
+Aaron and his wife, Peggy, remained generous philanthropists not only to Southfield but to a number of other charitable organizations.
+Aaron remained an active member of the Foundation Board until he passed away Aug.
+13, 2013.

 Laura & Edward & Crawford IIIEd Crawford served on the Southfield Board of Trustees for more than 20 years,